watem-sedem/watem-sedem/docs/routing.rst

 Note that the digital elevation information is still used in step the one-target routing scheme (in case of jumps).

+Thus, if the routing is not determined by a buffer, conductive ditch, conductive buffer dam or a river, the routing algorithm checks whether the flow direction vector **D** is steered by the steepest descent direction or the **tillage direction** (for the format of the input of the tillage direction, see :ref:`here <tildirmap>`).
+In this check, the angle of the **steepest descend** is compared with the tillage direction to define the routing (see Takken et al. (2001)).
+At the end of this step, the direction is mapped to the cardinal directions.
+These cardinal directions define the `target1` and `target2` pixels, and the weight (:math:`\in[0,1], \sum \text{weight} = 1`) they receive from the source pixel.
+This amount can be used to weigh the sediment load per pixel (WS), the direct run-off depth (CN) and upstream area (CN/WS) for each target pixel (see :ref:`next section <twotarget>)`

 .. _twotarget:

 Two-target routing
 ^^^^^^^^^^^^^^^^^^

-In the figure below it is shown how the two targets are determined by the routing direction.
-The routing direction is first split in two cardinal directions.
-Depending on the quadrant the direction points to, index shifts with one pixel in the x-direction (columns in rasters) and y-direction (rows in rasters) are defined (see table below).
+In the figure below it is shown how the two targets are determined by the routing direction vector **D**.
+The routing direction (determined by the height profile and - if included - the tillage direction) is first split in two cardinal directions (**T1** and **T2**).
+Depending on the quadrant the direction points to, index shifts are defined for the raster, with one pixel in the x-direction (columns in rasters) and y-direction (rows in rasters) (see also table below).
 The index shifts are used to define the two target pixels.
-The amount of flow and sediment load that is routed to each of the two targets is calculated by computing the angle between the cardinal direction of the targets.
+The amount of flow and sediment load that is routed to each of the two targets is calculated by computing the angle between the cardinal direction of the targets with the direction vector **D** (determined by height profile and -if included- the tillage direction).

 .. figure:: _static/png/cardinalflow.png
     :align: center